uink45/Beacon-Chain-Light-Client-Prototype/README.md

 ```

 ### Known Issues
 - When running the light client, sometimes it will display the following error message `Slot must be greater than ...`.
-The light client will continue to function after this error as it re send the query to retrieve a block at an updated slot.
+The light client will continue to function after this error, as it will re-submit the query to fetch a block with the latest slot.